ethanbwaite/people-not-statistics/README.md

 ## Installation

-First run `npm install` at the `src` level to install dependencies.
+First run `npm install` to install dependencies.
 Then run `npm start` to run the app.